STAT545-UBC-hw-2018-19/hw05-janehuang1647/assignment_5.md

 | Americas  |   1201.6372|
 | Oceania   |  10039.5956|

-1. Reordered by the mean GDP per capital of each continent
+iii).
+Reordered by the mean GDP per capital of each continent

 ``` r
 gapminder %>%